yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects any development that uses the `liferay-ui:flash` tag to embed Adobe Flash movies in a page.
+This affects any development that uses the `liferay-ui:flash` tag.

 #### How should I update my code?

-If you still need to embed Adobe Flash content in a page, you would need to write your own code using one of the standard mechanisms such as `SWFObject`.
+If you still need to embed Adobe Flash content in a page, write your own code using a standard mechanism such as `SWFObject`.

 #### Why was this change made?

-This change was made to align with [Adobe dropping support for Flash](https://www.adobe.com/products/flashplayer/end-of-life.html) in December 31, 2020 and browsers removing Flash support in upcoming versions.
+This change aligns with [Adobe dropping support for Flash](https://www.adobe.com/products/flashplayer/end-of-life.html) in December 31, 2020 and with upcoming versions browsers removing Flash support.

 ---------------------------------------